gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 is to sign up with an _RPC provider_.
 [Infura] will work for testing purposes.

 Follow the onscreen instructions to create your account and generate your first api key.
-Make sure you are requesting an Ethereum api key.
+Make sure you are requesting an Ethereum API key.
 Copy it: you will be needing it in the following steps.
 You are now ready to go with the rest of the tutorial!

 ## 2. Minting some tokens on Sepolia